AOdemir/SimpleSpaceCraft/README.md

 # SimpleSpaceCraft

 This has been built to be 2D Space Craft Game Logic.
 Enemies are coming with a perion and you can use your gun to eliminate them and remain playing.
-This project uses a specific library which manipulates screen bytes so that it can mimic the caracters within it visually.
+This project uses Windows.h library to manipulate screen bytes so that it can mimic the caracters within it visually.

 Objects:
     Space Craft,